-Our recently remodeled Town & Country Market on Bainbridge Island was awarded LEED® Gold from the US Green Building Council (USGBC) for achievement in our remodel practices and in the ongoing operation of the market.
+Our Town & Country Market on Bainbridge Island was awarded LEED® Gold from the US Green Building Council (USGBC) for achievement in our remodel and in the ongoing operation of the market.
 LEED (Leadership in Energy and Environmental Design) is a rating system developed by USGBC for buildings, homes and communities that are designed, constructed, maintained and operated for improved environmental and human health performance.
 For more on that story, see that market’s page.

 We are applying the best practices we learned from the LEED® Gold certification process to the remodels of other stores.
 For example, we replaced all the lighting in Ballard Market with LEDs, which reduces the lighting energy used by more than 55 percent.
 We swapped out more than 1,400 fluorescent refrigeration lights in other markets to LEDs, saving almost 300,000 kWh of electricity per year.
 And we re-lamped Central Market Mill Creek with LEDs, some of which use 75 percent less electricity than those they replaced.